 The PPEO series has addressed different elements of the Total Energy Access Framework, recommending that energy access needs should be considered across three key areas: in households, at work, and in the wider community.

-- 2010: Energy for Households - outlining the range of energy services that people need in their homes (lighting, cooking, space heating and cooling, etc.), and proposing minimum standards for each of these.
+- The PPEO 2010 outlines the range of energy services that people need in their homes (lighting, cooking, etc.), proposing minimum standards for each of these.

-- 2013: Energy for Community Services - placing the spotlight on the contribution that improved energy access can make to health, education and infrastructure services such as water and street lighting.
+- The PPEO 2013 places the spotlight on the impact that improved energy access can have on community facilities, including health, education and infrastructure such as water and street lighting.

-- 2014: A combined and updated revision compiling the key findings from all three previous editions and updated to reflect the changing global energy debate.
-Also translated into French and Arabic.
+- The PPEO 2014 provides a revision of the key findings from the three previous editions, updated to reflect the changing global energy debate.
+This edition was also translated into French, Spanish and Arabic.

-- Our proposals for how energy access should be defined and measured.
+- Our recommendations for how energy access should be defined and measured.

-- Rich new material from focus countries, featuring Peru, Nepal and Kenya in 2012, and Bolivia, Bangladesh and Rwanda in 2013.
+- Rich new material from focus countries including Peru, Nepal and Kenya in 2012, and Bolivia, Bangladesh and Rwanda in 2013.

-The demand for policy-relevant research and evidence on energy access with a clear poverty perspective remains strong.
-A consultation we ran in 2013 asked practitioners and policy-makers about their needs for information, and considered the focus of available publications.
-Demand for evidence was sometimes matched with supply, but there were clear gaps and neglected areas.
-For more detail, see the first edition of our Poor People's Energy Briefing Series.
+There remains a real demand for policy-relevant research and evidence on energy access from a pro-poor perspective.
+A consultation we embarked on in 2013 asked practitioners and policy-makers about their needs for information, and considered the focus of available publications.
+This exercise demonstrated to us that there remain clear gaps in credible evidence across certain areas, including: